-The Handies Peak trail to Sloan Lake offers views of American Basin, one of the most scenic basins in the San Juan Mountains.
+The Handies Peak trail to Sloan Lake meanders through American Basin, one of the most scenic basins in the San Juan Mountains.
 Sloan Lake is a high alpine lake above treeline near the base of American Peak in the basin.
 The trail continues past the lake and up to Handies Peak, one of five l4,000′ peaks in the area.